f5devcentral/access-labs/class4/module2/lab01.rst

     |image016|

 #.
 There is only an agent and policy-item.
-There is not a customization group, because if the connection is allowed the user will not be see anything displayed from APM.
+There is no customization group, because if the connection is allowed the user will not be see anything displayed from APM.
 This example of a policy-item that is not end user facing.

 #.
 Click **Body**.
 The allow agent only contains a name and partition.